Software apps and online services

-In some circumstances it is possible to transmit the data as you collect it, using either radio or BT.
+In some circumstances it is possible to transmit the data as you collect it, using either radio or Bluetooth.
 This approach did not suit the circumstances that led to this blog though.
 When I was asked to look at the real world problem that generated the chart at the beginning there were some specific challenges to consider:

 - It was critical that the data did not get lost.
 I needed to store the data during the run, then extract it later.
-I could not afford for radio packets to go missing or for a BT connection to drop out.
+I could not afford for radio packets to go missing or for a Bluetooth connection to drop out.
 Saving the data during the run means we can retrieve it at our leisure afterwards, and if that data retrieval fails we can keep trying.

 - For reasons I will briefly explain later, during the acceleration event (which I will call a run henceforth) I wanted to use ALL of the processor power to take accelerometer readings.
 If I transmit the data during the run it reduces the amount of data we can sample, which impacts on the quality of the data.